 - Scooters and bigger motorcycles are available in some places, the latter usually costing about the same price as a compact car.

-The only train trip in the region is a very scenic, glass-domed luxury ride from Panama City to Colón, Panama, alongside the Panama Canal.
+The only worthwhile train trip in the region is a very scenic, glass-domed luxury ride from Panama City to Colón, Panama, alongside the Panama Canal.
+Costa Rica has a commuter train in the Central Valley, but it's mostly utilized by locals.